LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

 ``.gitlab/custom-variables.yml``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We should now have a look at ``.gitlab/custom-variables.yml``.
 Here is a table to describe each variable present in the file.
 Some more details can be found in the file itself.

  ========================================== ==========================================================================================================================
   Parameter                                  Description